Review the steps below to be one step closer to interning or training in the U.S.!

-- Important: Click on the Invite Host Employer button to invite your host employer.
+Click on the Invite Host Employer button to invite your host employer.

 - Upload all of the required supporting documents.

-Step 5: Submit Your Application
+Submit Your Application into "Initial Review"

-- Click "Submit Application" to send your application to InterExchange for "Initial Review”.
+- Click "Submit Application" to send your application to InterExchange for "Initial Review."

-- You and/or your employer must complete the revisions and resubmit your application.
+- You and/or your employer must complete the required updates to your application.

 - Once your application is complete, it will be placed “In Queue” for formal review.

-Step 6: Application Review
+Formal Application Review

-- After approximately six to eight days, a Career Training team member will change your status to "Under Review."
+- After approximately 5-6 days, a Career Training team member will change your status to "Under Review."

-Step 7: Schedule Your Interview
+Schedule Your Interview with InterExchange

-- If your interview is successful, but your host employer requires a site visit, your status will be changed to Pending Site Visit."
+If your interview is successful, but your host employer requires a site visit, your status will be changed to "Pending Site Visit."

 - If approved, you will receive a confirmation email with important pre-departure information and your SEVIS ID number.

-- We will ship you an acceptance packet via UPS.
-Please review all additional program information and documents, including your DS-2019 Form, which you must bring with you when you apply for a visa.
+- We will ship your acceptance packet via UPS.
+Please review all additional program information and documents, including your DS-2019 and DS-7002 (Training Plan) Forms.
+You must bring all forms with you when you apply for a visa.

-Step 10: Attend Your Visa Interview & Prepare for Departure!
+Attend Your Visa Interview & Prepare for Departure!

-- Collect all documents, including your DS-2019 and DS-7002 (Training Plan) Forms, required by the embassy or consulate where you will apply.
+- Collect all documents, including your DS-2019 and DS-7002 (Training Plan) Forms, required by the U.S. embassy or consulate where you will apply.

 - Attend your visa interview and receive your visa.